kairos-io/kairos/README.md

 In a glance:

-- Community Driven
+- :bowtie: Community Driven
-- Open Source
+- :octocat: Open Source
-- Linux immutable meta-Distro
+- :lock: Linux immutable meta-Distro
-- Secure
+- :key: Secure
-- Container based
+- :whale: Container based
-- Distro agnostic
+- :penguin: Distro agnostic

 Kairos can be used to:

-- Easily spin up a Kubernetes cluster, with the Linux distribution of your choice
+- Easily spin up a Kubernetes cluster, with the Linux distribution of your choice :penguin:
-- Manage the cluster lifecycle with Kubernetes - from building, to provisioning and upgrading
+- Manage the cluster lifecycle with Kubernetes - from building, to provisioning and upgrading :rocket:
-- Create a multiple-node single cluster which spans up across regions
+- Create a multiple-node single cluster which spans up across regions :earth_africa:

 For comprehensive docs, tutorials and examples see our [documentation](https://kairos.io).